The key elements for your feed optimization

 “The best sellers”, “the ones with the best sales margin”, “the ones that are in fashion”, “the ones that are perfect for a gift”…

-At Clever we are moving forward to help you
+At Clever Ads we’re moving forward to help you

 Through the Shopping API, we manage to generate an automated and optimized feed without you having to worry about it, we take care of it.